rawr51919/random-js/README.md

 - `browserCrypto`: Utilizes `crypto.getRandomValues()`
 - `nodeCrypto`: Utilizes `require('crypto').randomBytes()`
 - `MersenneTwister19937`: Produces a new Mersenne Twister.
 Must be seeded before use.
+- `XorGen4096`: Produces a new xorgens-4096 PRNG.
+Must be seeded before use.

 Or you can make your own!